rmahlert/CableCast-Roku/README.md

 ==============

 This script will pull the VOD information off of the CableCast server and write a xml for a Roku Channel

+You also need to create the Roku Channel package..